“Kill them!.. All of them!”

 Afraid of the sounds, all she could do was to cover up her ears hoping to dampen the sound somehow.

-In the center of her cell was a metallic gold cushioned seat most probably intended for her as she was of course a princess, but she didn’t even thought of sitting there.
+In the center of her cell was a metallic gold cushioned seat most probably intended for her as she was of course a princess, but she didn’t even think of sitting there.
 It was the only companion she had.
 No warm arms for her to snuggle up.
 No brilliant smiles for her to welcome.
 No soft voice to lull her to sleep.
 Nobody could comfort her.

-With the stillness of the night and the damnable silence throughout the dungeon, a sound of footsteps were heard coming towards her cell.
+With the stillness of the night and the damnable silence throughout the dungeon, a sound of footsteps was heard coming towards her cell.
 She didn’t care to look who it was, expecting it was the dungeon caretaker, but as a pair of black boots came into her view, she quickly looked up.

 To her amazement, she saw no towering muscled man, no burly unshaven jaw, no dangling sharp blades, but a young boy standing in front of her cell.
 She instantly recognized him, owing to their recent contact this early morning, but there was no positive identification she could gather up, save the only thing she knew about him: the son of the king who killed her parents; the young boy who found her in the basement; the young boy who’s the main reason why she was captured.

 And instantly, her blood boiled to the core.